Ridley Scott: 1970s: The Duellists, Alien

 The Duellists (1977) marked Ridley Scott's first feature film as director.
-Shot in Europe, it was nominated for the main prize at the Cannes Film Festival, and won an award for Best Debut Film.
+Shot in continental Europe, it was nominated for the main prize at the Cannes Film Festival, and won an award for Best Debut Film.
 The Duellists had limited commercial impact internationally.
-Set during the Napoleonic Wars, it follows two French Hussar officers, D'Hubert and Feraud (Keith Carradine and Harvey Keitel) whose quarrel over an initially minor incident turns into a bitter extended feud spanning fifteen years, interwoven with the larger conflict that provides its backdrop.
+Based on Joseph Conrad's short story "The Duel" and set during the Napoleonic Wars, it follows two French Hussar officers, D'Hubert and Feraud (Keith Carradine and Harvey Keitel) whose quarrel over an initially minor incident turns into a bitter extended feud spanning fifteen years, interwoven with the larger conflict that provides its backdrop.
 The film has been acclaimed for providing a historically authentic portrayal of Napoleonic uniforms and military conduct.
 The 2013 release of the film on Blu-ray coincided with the publication of an essay on the film in a collection of scholarly essays on Scott.

-Scott had originally planned next to adapt a version of Tristan and Iseult, but after seeing Star Wars, he became convinced of the potential of large scale, effects-driven films.
+Scott had originally planned next to adapt a version of Tristan and Iseult, but after seeing Star Wars, he became convinced of the potential of large-scale, effects-driven films.
 He accepted the job of directing Alien, the 1979 horror/science-fiction film that would win him international success.
 Scott made the decision to switch Ellen Ripley from the standard male action hero to a heroine.
 Ripley (played by Sigourney Weaver), who appeared in the first four Alien films, would become a cinematic icon.
 The final scene of John Hurt's character has been named by a number of publications as one of the most memorable in cinematic history.
 Filmed at Shepperton Studios in England, Alien was the sixth highest-grossing film of 1979, earning over $104 million worldwide.
 Scott was involved in the 2003 restoration and re-release of the original film.
 In promotional interviews at the time, Scott indicated he had been in discussions to make a fifth film in the Alien franchise.
 However, in a 2006 interview, Scott remarked that he had been unhappy about Alien: The Director's Cut, feeling that the original was "pretty flawless" and that the additions were merely a marketing tool.
 Scott later returned to Alien-related projects when he directed Prometheus and Alien: Covenant three decades after the original film's release.